After 20 Years on the Computer, I Wrote a Handwritten Letter

 I darted to my printer and grabbed a cheap piece of scratch paper out of the tray.
 I outlined my initial thoughts.
 I scratched them out and outlined them again.
 I doodled cat cartoons.
 I scribbled things out.
 I jotted down childhood memories.
 For about 45 minutes, I gave myself free rein to just explore my own creativity, and it was wonderful.
 When I finished, I had enough fodder for five letters!

-I took a sheet of the pristine stationery and composed my first handwritten letter in over 20 years.
+I took a sheet of the beautiful stationery and composed my first handwritten letter in over 20 years.
 And while it wasn’t the masterpiece I was hoping for, I got a call from my sister after she received the letter letting me know how much she enjoyed reading it.
 In fact, she was even inspired to write me back.

 That was over a year ago.
 Today, I have a shelf of stationery in my library and writing a letter is no longer a source of angst.
 I don’t need scratch paper, and I can fire off a well-crafted letter in 30 minutes.
 The benefits have been twofold: I get to spend quiet time alone while focusing on one important person in my life.
 Plus, now I receive letters in the mail again instead of just bills, and that alone is worth the price of stationery.